Stephanie Aird: Career

 Aird has amassed over 820,000 social media followers and posts videos to her Facebook and TikTok pages about her daily life.
 Her videos have received over 100 million views.
 She also runs a cafe-bar based in Church Street, Hartlepool, where she regularly performs.
 She has had over 100 compositions played on BBC Radio Tees' BBC Music Introducing.

 In 2017, Aird appeared on ITV's Judge Rinder with Robert Rinder.

-In 2018, Aird performed ‘an evening with’ comedy show alongside The Royle Family actor and comedian Ricky Tomlinson in Liverpool.
+In 2018, Aird performed 'an evening with' comedy show alongside The Royle Family actor and comedian Ricky Tomlinson in Liverpool.

 In 2021, she was a series regular on BBC Two's walking programme Take A Hike.
 She also had her own solo episode which aired the same week.

 In 2023, Aird appeared in a BBC documentary about Lyne Barlow called The Sunshine Scammer.
 Aird has also appeared in Handbags For Heroes with Catherine Tyldesley and as an extra in Vera.

 Aird often tours across the United Kingdom with her comedy shows.

 She runs her own pottery and jewellery company called Phannie Potter.
 'Phannie' is taken from her first name and the word 'fan', in relation to her fan base.

 On 4 August 2024, in an interview with Kelly Scott on BBC Radio Newcastle, Aird spoke with "John", a publicist for Hardwick Festival.
 In the brief phone call "John" asked Aird if she would like to perform at the 2024 Hardwick Festival, to which Aird, in tears, agreed.
 On 14 August 2024, Aird then posted the interview to her social media pages announcing that she would be performing at Hardwick Festival as part of the Acoustic Acts on Friday, 16 August 2024.

-Personal life

-Aird was born in London, England.

-She now lives in Hartlepool, England.
-She has two daughters.